RocketChat/handbook/departments/mobile/README.md

 ### Calendar

 Mobile Team has a shared calendar where we put our deadlines and important events to the whole mobile team.
-Make sure you have it subscribed in your calendar application, the URL is this one: https://calendar.google.com/calendar?cid=cm9ja2V0LmNoYXRfY3BqcGV2a3BvOXR1NmZxbWczdDNvM2tobjRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ.
+Make sure you have it subscribed in your calendar application, you can copy [this url](https://calendar.google.com/calendar?cid=cm9ja2V0LmNoYXRfY3BqcGV2a3BvOXR1NmZxbWczdDNvM2tobjRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).

 It's also expected that you reply to the invitations you are invited for with yes, no or maybe.